ONCE UPON A TIME.. …

 “OH CRAP!”, Thought the frog,”I have to get out of the water soon!”

 The environment he was in was too hot, it was NOT good for him!
 The frog tried to jump out of the pot but the water temperature was reaching its boiling point. the frog didn’t have enough strength to get out!
 What was the reason that a frog couldn’t make it?

 Of course you wouldn’t blame the boiling water, would you?
 NO!
 The frog couldn’t make it due to his own inability to decide when he should’ve jumped out.
 We all need to adjust to situations occasionally, but there are times when we need to take the appropriate action (a LIFE CHANGE) when we have the strength to do so before it’s too late.

-Because, I mean, the frog was complacent; for a bit, anyways.
+Because I mean, the frog was complacent; for a bit, anyway.

 ~~ posted anonymously with permission to edit and repost on guiding hope

 Growing up I witnessed the adults in my life muddle through their existence with fear and contempt.
 Metaphorically speaking, my young mind saw them as paid criers at a funeral, ringing their bells and mourning a person they never knew.
 The deceased ultimately came to represent the life they rejected.
 The hope they hid that eventually went out in a small puff of smoke.
 They knew they were to mourn but the who and why was lost on the paid cries.

 I took this all in and rejected it.
 I suppose one could say this was my very first, and most important, life change.